Kanboard Documentation

 Kanban uses lead and cycle times to measure performance:

-Kanban vs Todo lists
+Kanban vs Todo Lists

-Todo lists
+Todo Lists

-• Single phase (just a list of items)
+• Single phase (just a list of items).

-• Multitasking possible (not efficient)
+• Multitasking is possible (not efficient).

 Kanban